 If you have a finished horse that doesn’t need a lot of work on the barrel pattern, the last thing you want to do is drill the cloverleaf over and over while you work to perfect your seat and turn.
+Here are some other barrel racing exercises that can help you and your horse, without your horse becoming bored with the cloverleaf pattern.
 Barrel racing trainer Kelly Murphy-Alley recommends thinking outside the cloverleaf with these two exercises.

 Set up four barrels in the shape of a square.
 You can run either direction, but we’ll start by going to the left barrel first, turning that to your left and going to the top right barrel, turning right.